A perturbation theory for the Anderson model: Taylor expansion of the kernels

 \subsection{The kernels in the time space}

 The kernels are obtained by taking the sum of all diagrams, the diagrammatic series is infinite.
-A possible way of writing down the density matrix kernel in the Laplace space was explained in Ref. \cite{Kern10}.
-It is obtained from the conventional diagrammatic language (e.g. Ref. \cite{Schoeller97}) by grouping the diagrams according to their topology.
-Also in the time space, the density matrix kernel can be written down in this way.
-For any operator $x$ acting on the vector space spanned by the quantum dot states one obtains:
+A possible way of writing down the density matrix kernel in the Laplace space is explained in Ref. \cite{Kern10}.
+It is derived from the conventional diagrammatic language (e.g. Ref. \cite{Schoeller97}) by grouping the diagrams according to their topology \cite{Koller_Diss}.
+For any linear operator $x$ acting on the vector space spanned by the quantum dot states one obtains:

-The meaning of the appearing objects is defined in Ref. \cite{Kern10}, but I briefly explain the terminology here and also included Fig. \ref{topology}: $2n$ is the order of the diagram, $n$ the number of its tunneling lines; $k$ is the number of quantum dot states appearing on the left-hand side of the diagram; the $\beta_i, \alpha_i$ are arbitrary quantum dot states; I used the bra-ket notation. $l_i, \sigma_i$ is the lead- and the spin index of the $i$-th tunneling line; $(p,q) $ is a set of $n$ pairs of numbers between one and $2n$ and ''is'' the set of the tunneling lines; always $p_i < q_i$. $J$ is an increasing sequence of ``intervals'' $J(1) \subset J(2) \dots \subset J(2n-1) \subset \left\lbrace 0,1, \dots ,2n \right\rbrace $ and defines the time ordering of the diagram; $\tilde{J}(j) := J(j) \setminus min J(j)$.
-The ``pair formations'' $(p,q)$ originate from Wick's theorem \cite{Bruus} and are required to be ``consistent`` with the sequence $J$ of intervals in such a way that the diagram is {\em irreducible}: For every $j \in \left\lbrace 1, \dots , 2n-1 \right\rbrace $ there must be at least one $i \in \left\lbrace 1, \dots , n \right\rbrace $ such that $p_i \in \tilde{J}(j), q_i \notin \tilde{J}(j)$ or vice versa.
+The meaning of the appearing objects is defined in Ref. \cite{Kern10}, but I briefly recall the terminology here, and included Fig. \ref{topology}: $2n$ is the order of the diagram, $n$ the number of its tunneling lines; $k$ is the number of quantum dot states appearing on the left-hand side of the diagram; the $\beta_i, \alpha_i$ are arbitrary quantum dot states; I used the bra-ket notation. $l_i, \sigma_i$ is the lead- and the spin index of the $i$-th tunneling line; $(p,q) $ is a set of $n$ pairs of numbers between one and $2n$ and ''is'' the set of the tunneling lines; always $p_i < q_i$. $J$ is an increasing sequence of intervals of integers $J(1) \subset J(2) \dots \subset J(2n-1) \subset \left\lbrace 0,1, \dots ,2n \right\rbrace $ and defines the time ordering of the diagram; $\tilde{J}(j) := J(j) \setminus min J(j)$.
+The pair formations $(p,q)$ originate from Wick's theorem \cite{Bruus} and are required to be consistent with the sequence $J$ of intervals in such a way that the diagram is {\em irreducible}: For every $j \in \left\lbrace 1, \dots , 2n-1 \right\rbrace $ there must be at least one $i \in \left\lbrace 1, \dots , n \right\rbrace $ such that $p_i \in \tilde{J}(j), q_i \notin \tilde{J}(j)$ or vice versa.
 This condition becomes graphically manifest in the property of Fig. \ref{topology} that for any horizontal square bracket representing one of the intervals $J(j)$ there is at least one tunneling line which leaves the region enclosed by the square bracket.